BlankLiu/HelloWorld/README.md

-# HelloWorld
+# Purpose of The Project

-It's used to learning basic usage of GitHub.
+- It's used to learning basic usage of GitHub.